Care of Children and Adolescents with Type 1 Diabetes

 School-aged children (7–11 years)

-In this age group, immediately following diagnosis, children report mild depression and anxiety, but these usually resolve by 6 months after diagnosis.
+In this age group, immediately following diagnosis, children report mild depression and anxiety.
 This is because children may feel that they are different from their peers due to their diabetes.
-After the first 1–2 years, depressive symptoms increase, and anxiety decreases for boys but increases for girls over the first 6 years after diagnosis.
+These usually resolve by 6 months after diagnosis.
+However, after the first 1–2 years, depressive symptoms increase, and anxiety decreases for boys but increases for girls over the first 6 years after diagnosis.
 Children with diabetes can take care of their daily diabetes management tasks, such as insulin injections and blood glucose testing with supervision and support from caring and knowledgeable parents.
-It is important to encourage school-aged children to attend school regularly and to participate in school activities and sports to facilitate the development of normal peer relationships
+It is important to encourage school-aged children to attend school regularly and to participate in school activities and sports to facilitate the development of normal peer relationships.

 Adolescence is a period of rapid biological change accompanied by increasing physical, cognitive, and emotional maturity.
 Many of the diabetes-related activities can interfere with the adolescent’s drive for independence and peer acceptance.
 Adolescents can perform the tasks of diabetes management, however, they still need help with decision-making about insulin adjustments.
 Thus, continuing to involve parents appropriately, with shared management, is associated with improved control.
 During the later adolescent years, the parents and the diabetes care team need to assist them to transition to more independent self-management and to adult diabetes care providers.